Beguines and Beghards

 The Beguines (/beɪ'ɡiːnz, ˈbɛɡiːnz/) and the Beghards (/ˈbɛɡərdz, bə'ɡɑrdz/) were Christian lay religious orders that were active in Western Europe, particularly in the Low Countries, in the 13th–16th centuries.
-Their members lived in semi-monastic communities but did not take formal religious vows; although they promised not to marry "as long as they lived as Beguines," to quote one of the early Rules, they were free to leave at any time.
+Their members lived in semi-monastic communities but did not take formal religious vows.
+Although they promised not to marry "as long as they lived as Beguines", to quote an early Rule of Life, they were free to leave at any time.
 Beguines were part of a larger spiritual revival movement of the 13th century that stressed imitation of Jesus' life through voluntary poverty, care of the poor and sick, and religious devotion.

 Etymology

 The term "Beguine" (beguinas; begijn) is of uncertain origin and may have been pejorative.
 Scholars no longer credit the theory expounded in the Encyclopædia Britannica Eleventh Edition (1911) that the name derived from Lambert le Bègue, a priest of Liège.
 Other theories, such as derivation from the name of St. Begga and from the purported, reconstructed Old Saxon word *beggen, "to beg" or "to pray", have also been discredited.
 The origin of the movement's name continues to be uncertain, as are the dates for the beginning of the movement itself.

-There is likewise no evidence that Beguines ever formed part of the Cathar heretical groups.
-Encyclopedias, when they mention this latter explanation at all, tend to dismiss it.